JimmyTan2000/thd-heart-attack-prediction-app-with-r-shiny/README.md

 2. Open the file -> run-Heart-Disease.r

 3. In line 3, setwd
-change the file directory to where this file is
+change the file directory to where this file is located in your local computer

 ## 3. Usage
 1. Open the file -> run-Heart-Disease.r